 Traffic and safety/university police

-SOURCE: NDSU President The University Police Office is located in the Auxiliary Enterprise Building.
+SOURCE: NDSU President SBHE Policy 916.1

+The University Police Office is located in the University Police and Safety building.

 The University Police are licensed officers with full arrest powers providing 24-hour coverage.
 All emergency and criminal matters should be brought to the attention of the University Police Office.